IraKorshunova/kaggle-seizure-prediction/README.md

 ##Introduction

 This document discusses my approach for the [Kaggle Seizure Prediction Challenge](http://www.kaggle.com/c/seizure-prediction), which resulted in the 10th place in the ranking.
 The goal of the competition was to classify 10 minute intracranial EEG (iEEG) data clips into *preictal* for pre-seizure data or *interictal* for non-seizure data segments.
 For this problem I used convolutional neural networks (convnets).
-The following descriptions provides some excerpts from my master's thesis, which is available [here](kaggle-seizure-prediction/thesis.pdf).
+The following description provides some excerpts from my master's thesis, which is available [here](kaggle-seizure-prediction/thesis.pdf).

 ##Features
 TODO